Chandu Lal: In Nizam Darbar

 He started his career as a subordinate in the customs department of Kingdom of Hyderabad.
 Later he received the title of Raja Bahadur from Nawab Sikandar Jah.
 Sikandar Jah selected him as accounts officer of his army.
-British historian states "Due to the ladting effect of Chundoo Lal the dominions of the Nizam seem to look like a Sikh one rather than a Mohhamedan."
+British historian states "Due to the lasting effect of Chundoo Lal the dominions of the Nizam seem to look like a Sikh one rather than a Mohhamedan."
 The Nihang forces refused to be paid and said they would only be paid by the Akal Takht.
 Later after the Anglo Sikh Wars Nihangs fled to the South, where they battled against revolt earning respect by many.
 It is even noted by historians that Nihangs were used as bodyguards.

 In 1819 Chandu Lal received the title of Maharaja from Sikandar Jah and a cash award of one crore rupees.
 In 1822 he was made the head of seven thousand horsemen with the title of Raja e Rajagan from Nawab Nasir ud dawlah.
 After the death of Monir-ul-Mulk in 1833, Chandu Lal succeeded him as a prime minister.